fusion-jena/abecto/README.md

 ## Configuration

-The execution of ABECTO is configured in a plan file, which is a RDF dataset file ([TriG](https://www.w3.org/TR/trig/), [N-Quads](https://www.w3.org/TR/n-quads/), …), using the [ABECTO Vocabulary](http://w3id.org/abecto/vocabulary).
+The execution of ABECTO is configured in a plan file, which is an RDF dataset file ([TriG](https://www.w3.org/TR/trig/), [N-Quads](https://www.w3.org/TR/n-quads/), …), using the [ABECTO Vocabulary](http://w3id.org/abecto/vocabulary).
 For an example see the [tutorial configuration](src/test/resources/tutorial-configuration.trig).
 Further build in processors can be found in [src/main/java/de/uni_jena/cs/fusion/abecto/processor/](src/main/java/de/uni_jena/cs/fusion/abecto/processor/).

 ### How to write an ABECTO plan?